-Panel PCs combine the best of both traditional desktop computing and convenient touchscreen control.
-Today’s panel PCs offer a wide array of connectivity, processing and mounting options making them well suited to any number of human machine interface (HMI), automation or industrial control applications.
-But the proliferation of Panel PCs means that choosing the right system for your particular project, as well as for the environment in which it will be installed, can be challenging.
-Let’s take a look at 7 key questions that you should be prepared to answer before settling on a Panel PC solution.
+Industrial Panel PCs are designed to meet the demanding requirements of a typical Industry 4.0 application including exposure to moisture and dust, extreme temperatures, and high shock and vibration.
+The best Panel PC offers a wide array of connectivity, processing and mounting options and are well suited to any number of human machine interface (HMI), automation or industrial control applications.
+But the proliferation of Panel PCs means that choosing the best system for your particular project, as well as for the environment in which it will be installed, can be challenging.
+We’ll walk you through a 7 step process to select the best Panel PC solution to meet your requirements.

 3) Where Will the Panel PC Be Mounted?